Kalmat/PyWinCtl/README.md

 ## Window Features <a name="window-features"></a>

-All these functions are available at the moment, in all three platforms (Windows, Linux and macOS):
+These functions are available at the moment, in all three platforms (Windows, Linux and macOS):

 |  General, independent functions:  |  Window class methods:  |  Window class properties:  |
 |  :---:  |  :---:  |  :---:  |